Are York County deputies out of uniform? No, sheriff looking at new styles

-If you see a York County Sheriff’s Office deputy working in a different uniform over the next several weeks, look closer before getting nervous.
+If you see a York County Sheriff’s Office deputy working in a different uniform over the next several weeks, don’t worry.

 The sheriff’s office is testing out new uniform styles to replace the older models that officers have worn for at least 25 years.